 In an ever shifting policy and movement environment, how can the changes we fight for be grounded in divestment rather than reform that bolsters the system of policing?
-Mariame Kaba offers insight in Policing.
-Critical Resistance has a great resource chart with specific examples on reforms vs. abolitionist steps in policing.
+Mariame Kaba offers insight in Police "Reforms" You Should Always Oppose.
+Critical Resistance has a great resource chart with specific examples on reformist reforms vs. abolitionist steps in policing.